MinuteKeep vs Ownr: Honest Comparison for Canadian Businesses (2026)

 - You're incorporating in a province where you're unfamiliar with requirements.

-Stop using Ownr after incorporation.
-Their annual fee doesn't make sense for ongoing compliance.
+Stop using Ownr for ongoing compliance.
+Their annual fee doesn't make sense for minute book maintenance.

 Use MinuteKeep If: